gil-son/llm-engineering-lab/02-NLP-NLU-NLG-Comprehension/02-1-NLP-Processing-Language/02-1-1-Text-Preprocessing-Cleaning-Normalization.md

 4. **Embeddings** — map tokens to dense numerical vectors encoding meaning.
 5. **Vectorization** — transform text into numeric representations (TF-IDF, Word2Vec, embeddings)

+If we focus on Splitting:

+- **Text Cleaning**: remove unwanted elements such as punctuation, HTML tags, URLs, emojis, and other noise that does not contribute to meaning.
+- **Text Normalization**: standardize the text by lowercasing, normalizing whitespace, expanding contractions (e.g., don't → do not), and applying consistent formatting rules.
+- **Lemmatization / Stemming (optional)**: reduce words to their base or root forms to simplify vocabulary (e.g., running → run).
+This is optional and more common in classic NLP than in modern LLM pipelines.

 ---

 ### <td align="center"><img src="https://cdn-icons-png.flaticon.com/512/7527/7527144.png" width="80"/> How it works?

 ---

-The pipeline converts raw input into standardized, structured, vectorized data suitable for retrieval or modeling.:
+The pipeline converts raw input into standardized, structured, vectorized data suitable for retrieval or modeling.

+Let's go focus on **Normalization** step:

 #### Simple Diagram